-If you arrive late, report to the office.
-You will need a pass to enter class.
+Students who arrive late should report to the office for a pass to class.
 Please note: the office will determine if the reason a student is late to school is excused.
 Acceptable excused absences include being ill, have a doctor/dentist appointment, or other scheduled unavailable appointments.
 Simply running late, alarm didn't go off, or other reasons are not valid excuses.